Vietnamese Tet Flowers, Lucky Plants & Tree Markets

 More modern than others, Dam Sen market is also less crowded than Ho Thi Ky, making it ideal for buyers and tourists who don’t want to crowd around flower stalls and want to leisurely enjoy browsing flowers.

-Tip: If you want to take photos or to enjoy the beauty of Tet flowers, check out Nguyen Hue walking street as it is always decorated with thousands of beautiful flowers and lights.
+Tip: If you want to take photos or to enjoy the beauty of Tet flowers, check out Nguyen Hue walking street.
+It is always decorated with thousands of traditional Tet flowers and lights to celebrate the holiday season.

 Flower markets also often spring up in public parks.
 In Ho Chi Minh City, the usual spots for flower trading are: 23/9 Park, Le Van Tam Park, and Gia Dinh Park.